What is Pressure Vessel Inspection?

-What are the types of Pressure in Pressure Vessel?
+What are the types of Pressure in a Pressure Vessel?

-When a pressure vessel is designed, various types of pressure terminology are used.
+Various types of pressure terminology are used when a pressure vessel is designed.
 Like – Operating pressure, Working Pressure, MAOP, etc.

 1).
 Operating Pressure

-Operating Pressure is the Pressure at which the device/equipment/pressure vessel is operating under normal conditions.
+Operating Pressure is the Pressure at which the device/equipment/pressure vessel operates under normal conditions.
 In simple words, we could say General Pressure Condition in a pressure vessel regularly.